jd0617/My-Coding-Diary/Configure Static IP on Ubuntu using Netplan.md

 After that save the file with `Ctrl + o, Enter` and close the file with `Ctrl + X`.

 ## Step 4 - Apply the change
-After apllying the change, your terminal will be disconnected fomr the server.
+After applying the change, your terminal will be disconnected from the server.
 Just access the server with the newly set static IP address.

 Also, you may want to ensure no sending or receiving of files such as dataset before you apply the change as it will be interrupted.
 ```
 sudo netplan apply